 Linda Xiong, Associate Director

-Linda completed a Bachelor’s degree in Psychology, with a certificate in Hmong & Hmong-American Studies at University of Wisconsin-La Crosse.
+Linda (she/her) completed a Bachelor’s Degree in Psychology, with a certificate in Hmong & Hmong-American Studies at University of Wisconsin-La Crosse.
+She has over 5 of experience providing direct services to the Hmoob community.
 In her work as a Youth Advocate at the HCCA and Cia Siab, Inc., Linda has been a strong advocate for social justice.
 She brings the skills she learned by starting a dance program mentoring and fostering a safe space for Hmoob girls to learn about their culture and history to her work with elders.
 In addition to her mentorship and leadership roles for young Hmoob girls, she wants to critically explore creative ways to preserve Hmoob language and Hmoob epistemology through the integration of elder and youth programming and community organizing in and outside of Cia Siab, Inc. In her free time, she enjoys listening to music, especially Hmoob music.
 Her current obsession is BTS.